Florida Museum of Natural History: Mammalogy

-Average growth rate of the collection between 1989 and 1994 is 640 specimens per year, and 800 specimens per year for the previous 5 years; this is double the growth recorded for 1972-1979 of 290 specimens per year as reported in the survey of North American collections of recent mammals.
 Orphaned or donated collections account for approximately 60% of reported growth.

 The mammal collection is primarily a research collection, but experiences a broad range of uses beyond this primary function.
-It is used as a teaching collection for undergraduate and graduate students; reference collection for law enforcement as a forensic identification of endangered species; as a reference collection for carnivore feeding studies i.e. owl pellet and scat analysis; a comparative material for students and faculty of zoo archeology and vertebrate paleontology (post-cranial skeletal collection).
-As part of a large university, the uses of the collection are diverse including applications in biomedical studies, wildlife dentistry, and even studies of environmental contaminants.
+It is used as a teaching collection for undergraduate and graduate students; a reference collection for law enforcement when identifying endangered species; a reference collection for carnivore feeding studies; and comparative material for students and faculty of zoo archeology and vertebrate paleontology.
+As part of a large university, the research uses of the collection are diverse, including applications in biomedical studies, wildlife dentistry, and even studies of environmental contaminants.
 As the concern for Florida's environment increases, so does the monitoring of habitats and species by state and federal biologists, resulting in an increased interest in the historical and recent distributions of mammals in Florida by a variety of state and federal agencies.